Shopify/polaris-tokens/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via an issue with the owners of this repository before making a change.
-Documentation updates such as typo fixes and other improvements are welcome at any time without submitting an issue first.
+Adding tests, documentation updates such as typo fixes and other improvements are welcome at any time without submitting an issue first.

 Please note we have a [code of conduct](https://github.com/Shopify/polaris-tokens/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.